abstratium-dev/abstrastore/README.md

 ## TODO

+- document limitations from https://min.io/docs/minio/linux/operations/concepts/thresholds.html, e.g. field value in index may not be too long
 - rename to abstraDB?
+- how do we delete old indices efficiently?
+  - they are in a path like this: abstrastore-tests/transactions-tests/account/indices/Name/jo/john doe/transactions-tests___account___36ce5121-1a22-4101-b34f-b7063511c0f9
+  - we need to perhaps store them with the actual object when it is created and updated?
+- add update
+- add delete
+- add upsert
+- add read
+- add all CRUD stuff to transaction cache, so that its repeatable read
+- use UserMetadata more, since we get it when listing objects, not just reading objects
+- range index search, e.g. more than or between, rather than exact matches
+- index search with regex
+- explain that we use the index prefix of two letters so that you can do autocomplete searches
 - make interface have insert, upsert, update. insert and update fail if the object exists, or doesn't exist respectively.
 - document using etags when updating
 - think of scenarios which are not covered by the current implementation and document them